 New students are admitted to the M.A. program for both the fall and spring semesters.
 Applicants must apply through Cal State Apply.

-- Applications for fall semester admission must be received by June 30.
+- The deadline to apply for Fall semester admission is June 30.

-- Applications for spring semester admission must be received by October 31.
+- The deadline to apply for Spring semester admission is October 31.

 Prerequisites for Admission